 As outlined in the Government's Migration Strategy, JSA has been tasked with providing advice on which occupations should qualify for the Core Skills Pathway of the new Skills in Demand visa for temporary employer sponsored migration.
 JSA has developed a new migration labour market indicator model drawing on a wide range of data sources to form the starting point for this advice, which is currently being supplemented by extensive stakeholder engagement.
 This will come through an online survey, submissions process, a structured qualitative research project looking at the real-life experiences of people interacting with the temporary migration system and extensive bilateral engagements with stakeholders.
-This methodology will inform JSA's advice to Government in late 2024 and lessons from this year's process will be incorporated to improve JSA's advice in future years.
+This methodology will inform JSA's advice to Government in late 2024 and lessons from this year's process has been incorporated into JSA's advice for future years.
 Furthermore, JSA continues to work closely with the Department of Home Affairs to provide advice on policy development work for other elements of the Migration Strategy.

-Major projects underway as part of JSA's 2023-24 work plan are nearing completion.
-The Early Childhood Education and Care capacity study will be complete on schedule and is expected to be published in August 2024.
+JSA's 2023-24 work plan is complete.
+The Early Childhood Education and Care capacity study was published in early September 2024.
 The Food Supply Chain Capacity study has been delayed with the agreement of the Minister for Skills and Training, reflecting feedback from stakeholders on the time needed to finish a quality report.
-The project will now be completed in September 2024.
-The International Students outcome and pathways study will be completed in August 2024, slightly behind schedule due to delays with data access.
+The project was completed in January 2025.
+The International Students outcome and pathways study is slightly behind schedule due to delays with data access.

 JSA's work plan for 2024-25 has been developed with extensive consultation with a wide range of stakeholders.
 This includes input from a public submission process and engagement with the JSA Ministerial Advisory Board (MAB), Jobs and Skills Councils, State and Territory governments and Commonwealth departments and agencies.
 In addition to finalising and promoting existing projects and maintaining ongoing products, the 2024-25 work plan will focus on the potential impacts of Artificial Intelligence on the labour market and the education and training systems as well as opportunities for the labour market and education and training system to support greater gender equality.
-Initial scoping work will be undertaken on projects on labour market outcomes for first nations people and better inclusion of people living with a disability.
+Initial scoping work will be undertaken to view the possibility of projects on labour market outcomes for first nations people and better inclusion of people living with a disability.

 The work plan for 2024-25 will also include continuation of existing work on analysing the performance of the skills system in meeting Australia's current, emerging and future skills needs.
 This includes analysing the performance of both the VET system and the higher education system, through continued development of linked data assets to look at outcomes from education and training as well as pathways from the education system into the labour market.
 JSA will also continue to focus on how the VET and higher education sectors can work better together as a more coherent tertiary education system.
-To support this work, JSA will establish an Education and Training Reference Group, under the terms of reference for the MAB as well as convening a broader education and training sector forum to engage with a broader range of stakeholders.
-These groups will assist JSA in formulating its advice on issues like tertiary education attainment targets, the establishment of the Australian Tertiary Education Commission and monitoring the outcomes under the National Skills Agreement.
+To support this work, JSA have established an Education and Training Reference Group, under the terms of reference for the MAB, convening a broader education and training sector forum to engage with a broader range of stakeholders.
+This assists JSA in formulating its advice on issues like tertiary education attainment targets, the establishment of the Australian Tertiary Education Commission and monitoring the outcomes under the National Skills Agreement.